crashkonijn/GOAP/Package/Documentation/upgrade/upgrade-guide-2.1-3.0.md

 ## Remove the UpgradeExtensions file
 At this point the UpgradeExtensions should not be needed anymore, please remove it.

+## MoveBehaviour
+In v2 the `OnTargetChanged` event would also be called with null, in v3 the `OnTargetLost` event gets called instead if the target is null.
+You should implement this event on your move script.

 ## Generator
 The generator can help you quickly boilerplate your new classes.
 To use the generator please make sure to follow these steps: